Red Digital Cinema: History

 In 2010, Red acquired the historic Ren-Mar Studios in Hollywood, and renamed it "Red Studios Hollywood".
 By 2011, it had over 400 employees.
-2011 was also the year in which Panavision, Arri and Aaton announced that they would no longer be producing analog cameras.
-Red Digital Cinema and the Red One were widely credited as accelerating this transition in the industry.
-Schilowitz responded to these reviews by saying "It was never our goal to kill film.
+2011 was also the year in which Panavision, Arri, and Aaton announced that they would no longer be producing analog cameras.
+Red Digital Cinema and the Red One were widely credited with accelerating this transition in the industry.
+Schilowitz responded by saying "It was never our goal to kill film.
 Instead, we wanted to evolve it."

-On August 19, 2013, Jim Jannard announced his retirement from RED, leaving Jarred Land the current president to take over in his absence.

 In 2010, 5% of the top 100 grossing domestic films that were shot on digital video used Red cameras as their primary system.
 Their share increased to over 25% by 2016, but has declined since then.

+On August 19, 2013, Jim Jannard announced his retirement from Red, leaving Jarred Land as president.

+On March 7, 2024, Red Digital Cinema accepted a takeover of the company by Japanese camera equipment manufacturer Nikon Corporation for an undisclosed amount; this may be part of a growing interest of Nikon to expand into the digital cinema camera market.
+On April 12, 2024, Nikon announced that it had acquired 100% of the outstanding membership interests of Red Digital Cinema.
+Keiji Oishi, of Nikon's imaging business unit, assumed the role of CEO and Tommy Rios, the executive vice president of Red Digital Cinema, became co-CEO.
+Red's former president, Jarred Land, and James Jannard, Red's founder, remain as close advisors to the company.

+On May 9, 2024, Nikon Corporation released their financial results report of the year ended March 31, 2024 and disclosed the amount paid, reported as "the deal of the century" in the camera industry: 13,167 million yen, approximately $87 million US dollars (the currency exchange rate on April 8, 2024), which represents 1-2% within the Nikon Group Companies.